nikoo-gh/ToolsForDataScience_FinalAssignment/README.md

 # ToolsForDataScience_FinalAssignment
-This is the Final assignment of course "Tools For Data Science" of "IBM Data Science".
+This is the final assignment of the course "Tools For Data Science" of "IBM Data Science".